Lillard scores 35 as Trail Blazers top Kings 122-112 - WHIZ News

+“I knew what time it was,” Whiteside said.
+“I think everybody knew what time it was.”

-Lillard added five assists and five rebounds, Hassan Whiteside had 22 points and nine rebounds despite sitting out the entire fourth quarter, and C.J.
+Lillard added five assists and five rebounds, Whiteside had 22 points and nine rebounds despite sitting out the entire fourth period, and C.J.
 McCollum scored 19.

+“In the first half we didn’t think we played well at all,” Lillard said.
+“We were able to come out and assert ourselves starting the third quarter and pretty much controlled the game through the finish.”

-Portland (1-1) overcame a slow first half but couldn’t shake Sacramento until Lillard took over midway through the fourth.
+Portland (1-1) overcame a sluggish first half but couldn’t shake Sacramento until Lillard took over midway through the fourth.

 The All-Star point guard weaved through the Kings defense for an uncontested layup, then nailed back-to-back 3-pointers, including one from 31 feet, and a pair of free throws to make it 114-101.